toncho11/KorraAI/README.md

 Advantages of using KorraAI:

-* Being proacvtive by design, the bot will continuesly initiate interaction in distribution controlled manner
+* Being proacvtive by design, the bot will continuously initiate interaction in a distribution controlled manner
-* Comes with Probabilisitic Programming library that allows for distributions and Bayesian networks encoding of concepts from real-life
+* Comes with [Probabilisitic Programming library](https://github.com/joashc/csharp-probability-monad) that allows for encoding of distributions and Bayesian networks that represent concepts from real-life
 * Behavior change can be encoded based on elpased time or external factors, user responses, etc.
 * Has a quality 3D model, voice synthesis, lips sync, bot movement animation, eye movements and blinks, voice annotation (SSML)
 * The result is a Unity 3D application that can be executed on many platforms
-* It is plugin based, so some of the techical aspects are hidden for the sake of simplicity, so you can focus on modelling
+* It is plugin based, so some of the technical aspects are hidden for the sake of simplicity, so you can focus on modelling

-In order to start coding for KorraAI you need to go through these pages:
+In order to start coding for KorraAI you need to go through the following pages:

 *  [Tutorial](../../wiki/Tutorial)
 *  [KorraAIModel class](../../wiki/KorraAIModel-class)